sigcsets/sigcse2022/pages/registration_index.md

 * _Student registration rates are for full-time students only._
 * _Exhibits Only grants access to the exhibit hall, supporter sessions, and select affiliated events ONLY.
 You will not have access to any other content from the Technical Symposium with this type of registration, including keynotes, technical sessions, workshops, Birds-of-a-Feather, and others.
 Authors/presenters cannot choose this category as you will not have access to your session in Pathable._

-## Health and Well-Being
-The ACM SIGCSE TS 2022 committee is commited to providing our community with a conference that supports virtual and in-person participation.
-As the registration date gets closer, we will provide details on the platform for virtual attendees and what to expect if traveling to Providence.

-Please know that we will adhere to ACM, ACM SIGCSE, [CDC](https://www.cdc.gov/coronavirus/2019-ncov/your-health/gatherings.html) and the [Rhode Island Convention Center](https://www.riconvention.com/attend-an-event/covid-19-event-updates) guidelines and health protocols.

 ## Visas
 <p><strong>Letters from ACM in support of visa applications:</strong></p><p>ACM is able to provide visa support letters to attendees as well as authors with accepted papers, posters, or members of the conference committee.
 For visa support letters, please send all requests to supportletters@acm.org with the following information.</p>
 <ol>